-Are you a first-generation college student?
 Are you a member of a marginalized or historically underrepresented group?
-Are you interested in learning more about social justice and advocacy?
+Are you interested in learning more about social justice and how to be an advocate for your peers?
 The Social Justice Advocacy community will bring you a well-rounded balance of university engagement based along the principles of Maslow's Hierarchy of Needs Theory.
-Through this experience, we strive to build a sense of community, promote a campus-wide effort, assist with identity affirmation, and offer support that ensures equitable dialogue is taking place on campus while promoting diversity and inclusive practices for all students.
+Through this experience, we strive to build a sense of community, educate, assist with identity affirmation, and offer support that ensures equitable dialogue is taking place on campus while promoting diversity and inclusive practices for all students.

 Members of Social Justice Advocacy will be expected to: